Spitting Image (album): Release

-On April 25, 2017, the band released "Oh Cruel World" as the first single from the album, which was announced and named alongside the video.
-They followed it up with "Behind Closed Doors" on May 15.
+On 25 April 2017, the band released "Oh Cruel World" as the first single from the album, which was announced and named alongside the video.
+They followed it up with "Behind Closed Doors" on 15 May.

-The album was released on June 16, 2017 alongside the single "Great Expectations".
+The album was released on 16 June 2017 alongside the single "Great Expectations".

 The bands first major live performances following the release of the album were in support of the Killers and Elbow at Hyde Park, London during the 2017 BST festival in July.
-On October 6, the band released the Spitting Image Demos E.P which contained acoustic versions of five of the album's tracks.
+On 6 October, the band released the Spitting Image Demos E.P which contained acoustic versions of five of the album's tracks.
 Shortly before embarking on their U.K tour, they released the Almost True EP, composed of unreleased songs from the Spitting Image sessions.

 Tour

-The band embarked on a headline world tour on the 4th November in support of the album, which saw the band travel across Ireland, the U.K, the United States, Japan, the Netherlands, Germany, Belgium, France and Spain The band also supported Paul Weller and Liam Gallagher on their respective headline tours on occasion.
+The band embarked on a headline world tour on 4 November in support of the album, which saw the band travel across Ireland, the U.K, the United States, Japan, the Netherlands, Germany, Belgium, France and Spain The band also supported Paul Weller and Liam Gallagher on their respective headline tours on occasion.
 The band were forced to prematurely cancel their remaining U.S shows in early April 2018 after drummer Evan Walsh was ruled unfit to perform.

 Bassist Pete O' Hanlon, wanting to create a tour video-diary that wasn't "absolutely shite" created the "Surprisingly Dull Adventures" series.
 The series ran for 62 episodes, with the episodes typically being only a few minutes long, documenting the band's live performances and life on the road during the Spitting Image tour.